USAJOBS/help-center/working-in-government/unique-hiring-paths/federal-employees/index.md

 tags: [federal employees, competitive, service, excepted, unique hiring paths]
 ---

+As a federal employee it’s important to understand which [service](../../service/) you belong to, the [type of appointment](appointments/) you have and whether or not you have competitive status.
+Understanding these three things will determine if you qualify for a merit promotion.

+## Service, Appointment and Status Types

-The Federal Government consists of three types of [services](../../service/):
+The Federal Government consists of three [types of services](../../service/):

 1. Competitive Service
 2. Excepted Service